Chat with us, powered by LiveChat How to Develop a Music Identification App Like Shazam?

 • Finally, the results are displayed on the screen.

-Take a look at the features of the Shazam app, for example, and decide which ones you want to incorporate in your music identification app like Shazam.
+Let’s take a look at the features of the Shazam app and decide which ones you want to incorporate in your music identification app, like Shazam.
 However, keep in mind that design is quite crucial in these types of mobile apps.
 It is one of the motivating elements for consumers to download and use your product.

 functions of app like shazam